 Objective vs. subjective

-An object is art when its core function is to signal underlying ideas.
+An object is art to you when you personally value the ideas it signals.
 Books, paintings, music, films, GIFs and TikToks express, contemplate, challenge, play with cultural values — often in attempt to transcend them.
-They exist to advertise ideas.
-Art objects have subjective value: different for everyone.
+They advertise ideas, concepts, meaning; valued more or less by each individual mind.
+Art has subjective value: different for everyone.

 Unshared art is not art